IEC Recognized Organization (RO) Canada Programs

 I had an approved Working Holiday permit in the past, but my POE expired.
 I tried to apply again but it was denied, can I get approved under RO status?

 You will know you have been selected if you receive a meeting request from our team by email.
+After completing that meeting, you will receive official confirmation of your acceptance via email.

-I am a student/worker in Canada with enough permit duration, can I apply under RO and activate my new RO IEC permit later on?
+I am a student/worker in Canada with enough work permit duration, can I apply under RO and activate my new RO IEC permit later on?

 Will I receive a work permit approval faster if I use a Recognized Organization?